 Sep 5 · 3 read

-Here at Wolfpack Digital, we were getting ready for the Cyber Month, when suddenly in the middle of August, when nobody was expecting it, a backdoor was found in a Ruby gem.
+Here at Wolfpack Digital, we are all into Cyber Month Prep, when suddenly in the middle of August, when nobody was expecting it, a backdoor was found in a Ruby gem.
 It was like seeing Santa in your backyard wearing Hawaii flower-power clothes.
 Unexpected, at least to say!

 The Ruby backdoor identified in August 2019 refers to one of the ruby gems that have been widely used by developers worldwide (113 million downloads) when building web apps.